6 Strategies to Manage and Quickly Pay Off Your Credit Card Debt

 When you’re paying off your credit card debt, a part of your monthly income goes toward it.
 But if you’ve dealt with it quickly, the money that could have gone towards repayment will now go into your savings account.

-Always remember this: whenever you use your credit card, you’re actually borrowing from your future income.
+Always remember this: whenever you use it, you’re actually borrowing from your future income.
 But if you pay off your debt quickly, you get to retain a certain portion of your what you will earn in the future.

 Use Your Money Without Feeling Guilty